 The good wine of the area is the result of its great location.
 In fact, the perfect sun exposure helps the grapes ripen and get its superior flavour.
 For many people, the year 1869 marks the official birth of Brunello, when it got its first award at the Agrarian Exibition of Mintepulciano.

 Many are the wineries to visit in the area.
-Here you find some ideas for a visit to a wine tasting.
 We always suggest you to book your visit.

 Vino Nobile di Montepulciano

 Like Chianti and Brunello di Montalcino, the Vino Nobile di Montepulciano is mainly made with Sangiovese grape.
 It got the DOCG status shortly after the Brunello di Montalcino in 1980.
 This recognition makes it one of the most prestigious wines in Italy and abroad.
 The name Nobile (noble) derives from the fact that the nobles loved it and considered it one of the best wines.
 In addition, many of the old producers were of noble origins.

 The village of Montepulciano dates back to the Middle Ages and it is also worth a visit for the many historical monuments and buildings.
 In August, a very original race takes place, the Bravio delle Botti.
 During the event, the eight medieval contradas push big wooden wine barrels up the hill in the old town for about a kilometer.

 The hills around Montepulciano, between the Val di Chiana and Val d’Orcia, hide very exclusive itineraries, where to admire beautiful landscapes and historical treasures.
 For this reason, Montepulciano must be in the list of the Best Tuscany Wine Tours.